m0r73m/Yeet-Poggies-Modpack/README.md

 How to install
 1. Make sure the minecraft launcher is closed

-2. Run the vivecraft.exe file to see vr players arms and stuff or
+ Do one of the following -
-2. Run the forge.jar file to run normal forge
+2.1 Run the vivecraft.exe file to see vr players arms and stuff 2.2 Run the forge.jar file to run normal forge

 3. Hit windows key + r and type %appdata%
 4. Open the .minecraft folder